Maple Hardwood flooring

 Matte finish on a character grade

-Variations, knots, cracks and other natural characteristics for an authentic appearance
+Subtle variation, knots, cracks, and other natural characteristics give this collection an authentic appearance

 All the natural richness of wood

 Different shapes that create unusual patterns